richytong/cronist/README.md

 # cronist
 ![cronist](https://rubico.land/assets/cronist-logo.jpg)

-Transform comment documentation into [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
+Transform comment documentation into HTML files or [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

 ### Why?
 cronist makes it easy to quickly hook up dynamic documentation into a documentation site.
 It also circumvents a problem with importing data as JSON files as described by this question on [stackoverflow](https://stackoverflow.com/questions/34944099/how-to-import-a-json-file-in-ecmascript-6).